 Postnuptial agreements are contracts that married couples create and execute while they are married – as a means of addressing certain divorce terms in the event the marriage ends that way, addressing specific inheritance rights, or addressing both.
 While prenuptial agreements go into effect upon marriage, postnuptial agreements go into effect once they are signed by both spouses.
-If you are considering implementing a postnuptial agreement or have been asked to sign one, consulting with an experienced Fort Worth postnuptial agreement attorney is always in your best interest.
+If you are considering implementing a postnuptial agreement or have been asked to sign one, consulting with an experienced postnuptial agreement attorney is always in your best interest.

 Texas courts tend to uphold postnuptial agreements as long as the contracts abide by state rules and guidelines, including all the following: